opencdms-dev/pyopencdms-old/README.md

 please raise a [new issue](https://github.com/opencdms/pyopencdms/issues/new).

 ```
-# Navigate to a suitable home directory
-cd ~

-# Create a directory for the project
+# Create a directory for the project from user's home directory (~)
-mkdir opencdms-dev
+mkdir -p ~/work/opencdms-dev
-cd opencdms-dev
+cd ~/work/opencdms-dev

 # Create a directory for git repositories
 mkdir git